 But greed doesn't always happen on a large scale.
 Sometimes, people may feel slighted and think they deserve things that aren't theirs.
-For example, if an employee believes s/he isn't paid enough, s/he may feel justified in stealing office supplies or pocketing company funds.
+For example, if an employee believes they aren't paid enough, they may feel justified in stealing office supplies or pocketing company funds.

-In your personal life, greed creates an ethical dilemma when you see money fall out of someone's purse.
+In your personal life, greed creates an ethical dilemma when you see money fall out of someone's pocket.
 Do you take the money, even though your ethical principles tell you it would be dishonest and unfair?

-his video, "The In-House Ethicist: Is Greed Good?" by John Paul Rollert (https://review.chicagobooth.edu/strategy/2017/video/house-ethicist-greed-good), considers the possible benefits of a greed-driven society while still acknowledging that greed is a "poison."
+Dig Deeper: The In-House Ethicist: Is Greed Good? from the Chicago Booth Review considers the possible benefits of a greed-driven society while still acknowledging that greed can be a poison.
 What do you think?
 What examples of greed-driven ethical dilemmas have you seen in the news, movies, or your own life?